About Nashville Paw Magazine

 A talented and dedicated contributor since our launch in 2006, Emily brings our readers stories that are both informative and entertaining.
 In addition to her writing, Emily is a singer, comedienne and screen writer.
 She lives in Franklin with her husband, Mark, and their dogs, Josie, Jasper and Ellie.
 For a sample of her work, please visit her website at emilyvolman.com.

 D. Graham Curry lives in Nashville with his wife Lovette, their son Alexander, and their rescued pit bull, Dodger.
 His column, "It’s a Doggone World" appears in most issues of Nashville Paw, and he also writes the occasional feature story!

 Amanda Hardesty is a Nashville-based freelance writer.
 A graduate of the Indiana University School of Journalism, she specializes in feature writing and is on the board for her alumni association.
 She enjoys volunteering at her favorite organizations around town.
 She lives in the Sylvan Park area with her two dogs, Bigsby and Roxy.

-And a very special thanks to the delivery volunteers who make our magazine possible each issue!
+And a very special thanks to the delivery team who makes our magazine possible each issue!

-Millie Brown, Laura Foster, Jill Hanson & Andrew Worsey, Kristy Grimes, Hing Hoskins, Jen Kilgore, Amber King, Stephanie McKee, Carol Medley-Herron, Laura Power, Meredith Robinson, Summer Rohricht, Cindy & Bob Rudolph, and Marge Wild.
+Millie Brown, Laura Foster, Jill Hanson & Andrew Worsey, Kristy Grimes, Hing Hoskins, Jen Kilgore, Amber King, Stephanie McKee, Carol Medley-Herron, Maggie Odle, Meredith Robinson, Summer Rohricht, Cindy & Bob Rudolph, and Marge Wild.